 We said we would do this in the Draft NHS Digital Standards Framework published last year.

-The intent behind the CUI was good.
+The intent behind the CUI was good, and the team who created it followed a rigorous user-centred design process.
 By standardising the design of key user interface elements, its creators hoped to improve patient safety and usability.

 For example, the CUI included a template for a ‘patient banner' that showed key demographic information about a patient in a consistent format.
 Clinicians could use this to verify that they were looking at the records of the right patient.

 The need for consistent, usable interfaces is as strong today as it was when the CUI was created.
 On my notebook I have this sticker, made by Dean, our lead designer for the NHS website: “Usability is a clinical safety issue”.

 In the past 10 years, the world of digital health has changed massively.

 The CUI was created at a time when digital meant 4:3 ratio CRT monitors.
 Today, we’re designing for display on mobile devices, tablets, touchscreens, and even voice assistants.

 Unfortunately, the CUI has not changed with the times.
 Its content has not been updated since the closure of NHS Connecting for Health in 2013 and is now hosted by the National Archives.

 What’s more, the way we design and build digital services is different now.

 To bring about our vision of safe and intuitive systems that work well together, we need standards that are relevant to today’s designers and developers.
 The standards we mandate must be well maintained, straightforward to adopt and easy to assess services against."